MarshallKrakauer/DecisionTree/README.md

 7. GBRTree.py - Inherits RegressionTree.py.
 Creates custom regression tree for a gradient boosting tree algorithm
 8. GradientBoostingModel.py - Creates boosting model using either GBCTree or GBRTree.

+Notes:
-Note: The model encodes categorical variables.
+* The model encodes categorical variables.
 This might not be appropriate for some uses cases, but it matches the functionality of sklearn.
+* The "testing_categorical.csv" file exists to test the encoding feature